hyperledger-labs/orion-server/docs/getting-started/proofs-and-verification/curl/block.md

 As you can see, block 6 points to block 5 and block 5 to block 1 (Genesis)

->Worth to mention that block numbering in BCDB starts from 1 and not from 0.
+>Worth to mention that block numbering in Orion starts from 1 and not from 0.
 All power two operations related to block number, require decreasing block number by 1